Dec 29, 2012

 Conrad Hess's seal and signature from his and his wife's joint will which they signed on 15 January 1796 (A-Wsa, Mag.
 ZG, A10, 210/1808)

-4) Paul Heß.
-He was born in Bamberg in 1744, and, like his brothers, seems at first to have taken up the profession of a locksmith.
-His marriage to Katharina Dobler, the daughter of an employee of Archduchess Maria Elisabeth of Austria (1680–1741), took place in Brussels.
+Like his brothers, Paul Heß seems at first to have taken up the profession of a locksmith.
+His marriage to Katharina Dobler, daughter of an employee of Archduchess Maria Elisabeth of Austria (1680–1741), took place in Brussels.
 He had several children of whom only two reached adulthood.

 Paul Heß listed in the 1788 Steuerfassion as tenant of an apartment on the 4th floor of the house Stadt 116 (A-Wsa, Steueramt B34/1, fol.
 150v)